kevintruong/til/Nonblocking-I-O.md

 ### Don't waste time waiting

-Normally, when you call `read()`, if the data is not available yet it will wait until the data is ready before returning.
+Normally, when you call `read()`, if the data is not available yet it will wait until the data is ready before the function returns.
 When you're reading data from a disk, that delay may not be long, but when you're reading from a slow network connection it may take a long time for that data to arrive, if it ever arrives.

-POSIX lets you set a flag on a file descriptor such that any call to `read()` will returns immediately, whether it has finished or not.
+POSIX lets you set a flag on a file descriptor such that any call to `read()` on that file descriptor will return immediately, whether it has finished or not.
 With your file descriptor in this mode, your call to `read()` will start the read operation, and while it's working you can do other useful work.
 This is called "nonblocking" mode, since the call to `read()` doesn't block.